ggracemiller/23f-project-apptornies/README.md

-# MySQL + Flask Boilerplate Project
+# LHUB

+## Project Description

+LHUB is a secure and comprehensive database solution tailored for law firms to manage contact information and case histories efficiently.
+It offers tiered access levels to safeguard sensitive information, allowing only authorized personnel to view or modify past case details.
+With LHUB, law firms can enhance collaboration, maintain confidentiality, and streamline case management workflows.
+Clients can use LHUB to view information about their specific cases.

-This repo contains a boilerplate setup for spinning up 3 Docker containers:
+This repo contains an application that runs using 3 Docker containers:
-1. A MySQL 8 container for obvious reasons
+1. A MySQL 8 container
-1. A Python Flask container to implement a REST API
+1. A Python Flask container running a Flask API
 1. A Local AppSmith Server

 ## How to setup and start the containers